 If you’re planning for retirement but want to keep working, this may be the right book for you.
 It is written by veteran career coach Nancy Collamer, who shows the reader how to find their interests and strengths and re-purpose them to generate income.

 While you are here, I would also as you to take a moment and share the retirement books, artwork or this page on your favorite social media.
-Any shares you make will help others find this retirement book post and will be greatlyappreciated.
+Any shares you make will help others find this post and be appreciated.

 And if you're looking for more resources on books to read, be sure to check out these blog posts:

 - 24 Best Relationship Books Every Couple Should Read